lily4499/Linux/README.md

 # Wordpress_creation
 What this script does:
 Updates the packages.
-Install Apache web server
+Install Apache web server.
-Install MySQL
+Install MySQL.
-Install PHP and requirements
+Install PHP and requirements.
-install wordpress
+install wordpress.